Tess Feury

 Tess Feury (born March 15, 1996) is an American rugby union player.
-She made her debut for the United States in 2016 against England at the Women's Super Series in Salt Lake City, Utah.
-She was selected for the Eagles 2017 Women's Rugby World Cup squad.
+She competed for the United States at the 2017, 2021 and 2025 Women's Rugby World Cups.
+She has played for the Leicester Tigers in the Premiership Women's Rugby competition, and will play for the New York Exiles in the inaugural season of the Women's Elite Rugby competition.